Good Hair Day: History

 Martin Penny, Gary Douglas, Susan Powls, and Robert Powls founded ghd in January 2001.
-The three collaborated to buy the rights to a hair straightening iron from an inventor in South Korea.
+The four collaborated to buy the rights to a hair straightening iron from an inventor in South Korea.
 The brand grew organically from word of mouth, and began their first advertising campaign two years later.
 By then, hair salons had purchased £12 million of stock, against a forecast of between £3 million and £4 million.

 In May 2004, ghd entered the North American market, which helped generate worldwide sales of £37 million for the year.
 In July 2006, The Jemella Group, which owned the ghd brand, was bought by Lloyds Development Capital for £55 million.
 It was sold eleven months later to Montagu Private Equity for £160 million. in February 2013, Lion Capital, a British private equity firm, purchased ghd for approximately £300 million.

 By March 2013, the company had sales totalling over £150 million, more than doubling since 2007, selling over two million styling irons through 50,000 salons worldwide.
-In October 2016, Coty announced it would be buying ghd for an estimated £420 million from the private equity firm Lion Capital LLP.
+In 2016, Coty bought ghd for an estimated £420 million from the private equity firm Lion Capital LLP.
 The sale was completed on 21 November 2016.

 On December 1, 2020, Coty completed sale of Wella, Clairol, OPI and ghd brands stake to KKR for $2.5bn in cash whilst retaining 40% stake in the standalone company.
 On October 1, 2021, Coty announced that it would sell approximately 9% of its shares to KKR for $426.5 million.
 The deal cuts Coty's stake in Wella, Clairol, OPI and ghd brands to around 30.6%.